 Multicast services are supported and encouraged, especially for video services, with an IGMPv3 proxy available per team.
-Additional details on usage and address ranges will be provided in a future rules review.
+Additional details on usage and address ranges will be provided in the future.

 12.6 Unicast IP Address Range

 Team IP addresses will be provided by the DHCP server provided to the team by the committee and via SLAAC, but to facilitate team planning, team address ranges are predetermined following these formation rules: